MortimerSnerd/slobber/README.md

 Writing a quick renderer that will convert an AST back to source, so I can compile and test to verify that it's at least accurate enough to not mangle anything.

+### 1/30/21
+That actually worked better than I expected.
+I added a test script that parses all of our source, renders it out into a test directory, and then builds it.
+That shook out a lot of cases I missed or flubbed in the tree building.
+And then it does another pass using the executable compiled from the rendered code, and checks to see if the executable produced by this pass matches the previous one.

+The obvious downside is this only exercises the constructs that I used in the source code.
+I will need to pull some oberon from other sources and do some parse and render passes on those as well to make sure I'm not missing anything else.

+I missed some cases in the renderer that an exhaustive matching case would have helped me catch without an exception.